nouranadell/E-Care-iOS-Application/README.md

 # E-Care-iOS-Application
 E-Care is my Graduation project along with 4 other members.
-All of us are Computer Engineering Undergrads in The American University in Cairo (AUC).
+We are all Computer Engineering Undergrads in The American University in Cairo (AUC) expecting to graduate in May 2021. <br>
-One of main roles was developing the iOS application from scratch for the system.
+One of my main roles was designing and developing the iOS application from scratch and integrating it with all system components.

 ## Project Description